 Women are much more likely to say they’ve never been pulled over than men.
 Forty-two percent of women say they’ve never been stopped for speeding, compared to just 15% of men.
 Those are similar results to the 2020 survey.

-Appealing a speeding ticket works
+Does appealing a speeding ticket work?

 You can appeal the decision if you get a speeding ticket, but we found most people just pay the fine.
 Only 28% who got a ticket said they went to court to appeal the decision.